James William Colvile: Life

 He was born the eldest son of Andrew Wedderburn Colvile of Ochiltree and Crombie, Fife and educated at Eton College and Trinity College, Cambridge, where he graduated MA in 1834.
 He trained as a barrister and was called to the bar in 1835.

 He practised at Lincoln's Inn for ten years before being appointed Advocate General to the East India Company in 1845.
 He went to Calcutta and was appointed Puisne Judge to the Supreme Court of Bengal in 1848 and Chief Justice of Bengal in 1855.
 He was knighted in 1848.

 He was the first vice-chancellor of the University of Calcutta.
 He served in this office for two years, from 24 January 1857 to 24 January 1859.
 He was president of The Asiatic Society.

 He retired and returned to England in 1859.
-He was made a Privy Councillor, initially as an Assessor to the Judicial Committee of the Council of India appeals, and eventually as a full member of the Judicial Committee of the Privy Council.
+He was made a Privy Counsellor, initially as an Assessor to the Judicial Committee of the Council of India appeals, and eventually as a full member of the Judicial Committee of the Privy Council.
 He gave the decision of the Judicial Committee in two constitutional cases from Canada dealing with federal jurisdiction over railways: Dow v.
 Black (1875), and Bourgoin v La Compagnie du Chemin de Fer de Montréal, Ottawa & Occidental, and Ross (1880).

 In April 1875, he was elected a fellow of the Royal Society.

 He died in London, of heart failure on 6 December 1880.